This lesson is still being designed and assembled (Pre-Alpha version)

 Command Line Tool

-is not suitable for the course.
-We also advise against using Windows Subsystem for Linux (WSL) for this course as we do not provide instructions for troubleshooting any potential issues between WSL and PyCharm. - On macOS and Linux, you will already have a command line tool available on your system.
+You will need a command line tool (shell/console) in order to run Python scripts and connect to Bura.
+For the purposes of this course, Windows command line tool cmd provides sufficient functionality.
+On macOS and Linux, you will already have a command line tool available on your system.
 You can use a command line tool such as Bash, or any other command line tool that has similar syntax to Bash, since none of the content of this course is specific to Bash.
 Note that starting with macOS Catalina, Macs will use Zsh (Z shell) as the default command line tool instead of Bash.

 To test your command line tool, start it up and type: